01-edu/public/subjects/nascaronlinealpha/README.md

   - If you are not the host, a widget should pop on the screen saying “Waiting for the host to start” and if you are the host it should be a “Click START to start” widget.
 Therefore the host of the server should have a Start button available.

-- Once the game started, all players spawn on the map and the race starts after a countdown (A little delay may occur for the client but it quickly goes back to normal so do not worry about this possible issue.)
+- Once the game started, all players spawn on the map and the race starts after a countdown (A little delay may occur for the client but it quickly goes back to normal so do not worry about this possible issue).

-- The first to finish the race has a text on the screen written “YOU WIN”.
+- The first to finish the race gets a message on the screen displaying “YOU WIN”.
 The rest of the players get a “YOU LOSE” instead.

 - Once the player crosses the finish line, the player input is disabled (the player can no longer move).